 Please keep in mind that this topic is full of murky areas, and in regard to children bringing a Service Dog to school, even the “courts have been inconsistent in their rulings, suggesting interpretation of the law is often based on misunderstanding.”
 So feel free to take my interpretations and opinions about this topic with a grain of salt.
 After all, if even the courts haven’t settled on their interpretation, how can we predict with any certainty how policies are going to be applied?
-At the very least, this page explains what I feel the current understanding of the law is.
+At the very least, while I'm not a lawyer, this page explains what, in my research and experience, I feel the current understanding of the law is.

 Americans with Disabilities Act